MobilityData/awesome-transit/README.md

 - [Brand New Subway](http://jpwright.net/subway/) - An interactive transportation planning game that lets players alter the NYC subway system to their heart's content.
 - [BENO Metro Mapm Creator](https://beno.uk/metromapcreator/#) - A very old fashioned but classic transit map creator.
 - [Tennessine Metro Designer](https://tennessine.co.uk/metro/) - A modern and aesthetically pleasing transit map designer.
-- [Metro Map Maker](https://metromapmaker.com/)   - An open source and simple metro map maker software
+- [Metro Map Maker](https://metromapmaker.com/)   - An open source and simple metro map maker software.
-- [Metro Dreamin](https://metrodreamin.com/explore ) - A modern open source sofware that allows users to create, save, like and share and create interactive transit maps with agents
+- [Metro Dreamin](https://metrodreamin.com/explore ) - A modern open source sofware that allows users to create, save, like and share and create interactive transit maps with agents.
-- [Rail Map Generators](https://wongchito.github.io/RailMapGenerator) - Tool for generating railway maps and information panels in the styles of various cities' public transportation systems
+- [Rail Map Generators](https://wongchito.github.io/RailMapGenerator) - Tool for generating railway maps and information panels in the styles of various cities' public transportation systems.
 - [MetroSets](https://metrosets.ac.tuwien.ac.at/) - A flexible web tool to visualize set systems using the metro map metaphor.
 Based on this [paper](https://www.computer.org/csdl/journal/tg/2021/02/09224192/1nV7Me0F3Lq)
 ##### Most General drawing applications are also useful for transit map drawing, including but not limited to:
-- [Adobe illustrator](https://www.adobe.com/ca/products/illustrator.html) - The industry-leading vector graphics software (requres membership plan)
+- [Adobe illustrator](https://www.adobe.com/ca/products/illustrator.html) - The industry-leading vector graphics software (requres membership plan).
-- [Inkscape](https://inkscape.org/) - A free desgn tool similar to Adobe Illustrator
+- [Inkscape](https://inkscape.org/) - A free desgn tool similar to Adobe Illustrator.
 ##### Most general GIS ( are also useful for transit map drawing, including but not limited to:
  - [Felt](https://felt.com/) - An aestically pleasing Modern GIS software.
  - [Google Mymaps](https://www.google.ca/maps/about/mymaps/) - Create and share custom maps with Google My Maps.
- - [Google Earth](https://www.google.com/earth/about/) - Create and share custom maps with one of the the world's most detailed statelite applications
+ - [Google Earth](https://www.google.com/earth/about/) - Create and share custom maps with one of the the world's most detailed statelite applications.

 #### Transit Map Aggregation
  - [UrbanRail.Net](http://www.urbanrail.net/) - Worldwide reference map of urban rail transport (metros,trams,commuter rail) with detailed and up-to-date information.